yingweiwo

 Pharmacodynamics

-Diflunisal is a nonsteroidal drug with analgesic, anti-inflammatory and antipyretic properties.
-It is a peripherally-acting non-narcotic analgesic drug.
-Habituation, tolerance and addiction have not been reported.
+Diflunisal is a nonsteroidal anti-inflammatory drug (NSAID) with analgesic, anti-inflammatory, and antipyretic effects.
+It is a peripherally acting, non-narcotic analgesic.
+There are no reports of habituation, tolerance, or addiction.
 Diflunisal is a difluorophenyl derivative of salicylic acid.
-Chemically, diflunisal differs from aspirin (acetylsalicylic acid) in two respects.
-The first of these two is the presence of a difluorophenyl substituent at carbon 1.
-The second difference is the removal of the 0-acetyl group from the carbon 4 position.
-Diflunisal is not metabolized to salicylic acid, and the fluorine atoms are not displaced from the difluorophenyl ring structure.
+Chemically, diflunisal differs from aspirin (acetylsalicylic acid) in two ways.
+First, diflunisal has a difluorophenyl substituent on carbon atom 1.
+Second, diflunisal has lost the O-acetyl group on carbon atom 4.
+Diflunisal is not metabolized to salicylic acid, and the fluorine atom does not detach from the difluorophenyl ring structure.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.